awewsomegamer/Idozit-Compiler/README.md

 * `Comments` - What is the developer thinking here?
 What do these lines mean?
 * `Modification` - Is it easy to modify?

-You must also provide a document following the lines of <a href="DEFAULTS.md>DEFAULTS.md</a>.
+You must also provide a document following the lines of <a href="DEFAULTS.md>DEFAULTS.md</a>, to explain how your aspect(s) work(s), and what functions are provided.